 How to protect against chargeback fraudsters:

 Scanning a Driver’s License and verifying a Selfie Photo is the best way to eliminate chargebacks.
 Why?
-In the case of a chargeback claim, a payment processor will ask the business to provide the customer Driver’s License and Selfie Photo.
+In the case of a chargeback claim, the issuing bank will ask the business to provide the customer Driver’s License and Selfie Photo.

 If your online business uses a tool like Token of Trust, you have exactly what they’re asking you to provide.